SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 ## Notes

 - Currently all users with edit permissoins can edit the overlay order
+- There is not need to add an sort order to already existing maps, the code will add it after they are rearranged once

 ## Step 1
 ### Adjusting `Map Layer` Model